 Be prepared for these responses when you ask questions of Jehovah’s Witnesses.
 They’ll pull out all sorts of Watchtower literature and reference books, dismiss questions about inconsistent doctrines with some sad “new light” excuse, or outright attack you.
-If they don’t do it to your face, rest assured that behind your back they’ll talk about how they’re looking for “honesthearted ones,” as the May 15, 2001, Watchtower said, “In our endeavor to reach honesthearted ones with the Kingdom good news, may we be careful not to get involved in debates and arguments with ridiculers.”
-The March 22, 2002, Awake said, “Sooner or later you’ll find honesthearted ones who are hungering for the truth and willing to listen.”
+Even their literature says that you’re not “honesthearted,” (which isn’t a word, by the way), such as in the May 15, 2001, Watchtower, “In our endeavor to reach honesthearted ones with the Kingdom good news, may we be careful not to get involved in debates and arguments with ridiculers.”
+The March 22, 2002, Awake also said, “Sooner or later you’ll find honesthearted ones who are hungering for the truth and willing to listen.”

 So there you go.
 If you have any questions and don’t simply accept what they say, you’re not “honesthearted” and may be labeled a ridiculer.
 You may also be labeled “mentally diseased” and a “coward.”
 Rather than getting answers, this is what you’ll get.